 Joining Our Lab as a Graduate Student

 Notes: We have experience in accepting students from outside of Japan.
-Japanese language is not mandatory if you have enough English skills; however, a will to learn Japanese would be necessary because it makes you enjoy Japan more and many optional classes are held in Japanese.
+Japanese language is not mandatory if you have enough English skills; however, a will to learn Japanese would be necessary because it makes you enjoy Japan more, and many optional classes are held in Japanese.
 As the University of Tokyo provides Japanese language classes, we usually encourage colleagues from abroad to take them.
-Also, we highly encourage international students to obtain scholarships because of financial support and credit for life in Japan (Information provided by UTokyo International Education Support Office and Japan Student Services Organization).
+Also, we highly encourage international students to obtain scholarships because of financial support and credit for life in Japan (Also refer to the information provided by UTokyo International Education Support Office and Japan Student Services Organization).
 The best one would be Japanese Government Scholarship (Ministry of Education, Culture, Sports, Science and Technology (Monbukagakusho or MEXT) Scholarship).
 Please consult with your local Japan Embassy for the selection information.
 In addition, International Student Handbook and Information for Prospective Students are available at UTokyo website.
+Last but not least, the living cost near our laboratory on the UTokyo Kashiwa campus is much cheaper (single room rent is around 50,000 JPY per month) than that in the center of Tokyo, and many students stay at lodgings near the campus.

 Joining Our Lab as a Postdoctoral Fellow